 12 Eye-Opening Recycling Facts and Statistics for 2025

-Every discarded device, plastic bottle, or food wrapper represents more than just trash.
-It’s a missed opportunity to recover valuable materials, reduce environmental harm, and drive economic growth.
+Every discarded device, plastic bottle, or food wrapper represents more than just waste.
+It’s a lost opportunity to recover valuable materials, reduce pollution, and contribute to economic growth.

-Here are top facts and statistics that highlight where we stand, what’s at stake, and why recycling—especially e-waste recycling—needs urgent attention
+Here are the top facts and statistics that highlight where we stand, what’s at stake, and why recycling, especially e-waste recycling, needs urgent attention

 1. The World is Producing More Waste Than Ever